The Society for Reproductive Investigation is pleased to be able to provide the following awards at our 2019 Annual Scientific Meeting:

 The SRI Travel Awards

 The SRI Travel Awards were established in 2018 to support the attendance of In Training Investigators at the Annual Meeting and recognize trainees for the high quality of their abstracts.
-Up to a total of 50 Awards will be given to intercontinental ($1,000), and continental (from the same continent as the location of the Annual Meeting) In Training Investigators ($500).
+In Training Investigators and/or your PI are required to be an SRI Member to be considered for the SRI Travel Awards.
+Up to a total of 50 Awards will be given to intercontinental* ($1,000 - North America based), and continental* (outside of North America) In Training Investigators ($500).
 The awardees will be recognized at the Annual Meeting by having their names placed both on a sign, as well as on a slide projected throughout the meeting.

 Thomas McDonald Award